frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 ::: note

 By default GitHub retains artifacts for 90 days.
-The [duration can be customised][gh-artifact-retention-period].
+If this is not suitable you can [customise the duration][gh-artifact-retention-period].

 :::